AMA-VIP/LITA_PROJECT/README.md

    AVERAGEIF(C:C,[@Product],I:I)
    ```

-2. Pivot table was inserted by:
+b.
+Pivot table was inserted by:

     ```Excel
     - Control A to highlight the entire tabe